Dietetic Internship Admission Requirements

-- The program is using the on-line centralized internship application, DICAS, which may be accessed at https://portal.dicas.org (NOTE: The DICAS portal won't be available until after December 1, 2018, for the Spring Match); e-mail DICASinfo@DICAS.org.
+- The program is using the on-line centralized internship application, DICAS, which may be accessed at https://portal.dicas.org (NOTE: The DICAS portal won't be available until after December 1, 2019, for the Spring Match); e-mail DICASinfo@DICAS.org.
 The online application must be completed for our program by 11:59 p.m.
-Central Time on February 15, 2019.
-The fee to use DICAS is $40-45 for the first application submitted and $20 for each additional application.
+Central Time on February 15, 2020.
+Please refer to the DICAS website to review their fee structure.

 - Applicants who apply to internships using DICAS are required to complete a personal statement.
 Questions to be addressed in the personal statement for Cal Poly include:

 - What is the toughest obstacle you’ve had to overcome up to this point in your life that has helped to shape the person you are today?

 - What are some experiences that have helped to prepare you for your dietetics career?